ae-dschorsaanjo/clcs/README.md

 ## GUI

-A legends for additional functions is available by pressing `Esc`.
+A legend for additional functions is available by pressing `Esc`.
 Most functions are available by pressing `Alt` and various keys.

 Various color schemes are available: